phelps-matthew/FeatherMap/README.md

 Putting it all together, we have this process.
 <p align="center"> <img src="/references/smh_3.png"  width="900"> </p>

-What we have effectively done is reduce the number of *tunable parameters* from n^2 to 4n, thus achieving the desired compression!
+What we have effectively done with this mapping is a reduction of the number of *tunable parameters* from n^2 to 4n, thus achieving the desired compression!

 Additional Remarks:
 - To obtain a target compression factor, we generalize the respective dimension of the rows and columns from 2 to m, to thus begin with a total of 2mn tunable parameters.
-The compression factor will then be 2mn/n^2 = 2m/n
+The compression factor will then be 2mn/n^2 = 2m/n.
+By varying m, we can achieve varying levels of compression.
-- For practical deployment, in order to constrain RAM consumption, each weight must be calculated 'on the fly' during a foward pass.
+- For practical deployment, in order to constrain RAM consumption, each weight must be calculated 'on the fly' during the foward pass.
 Such additional calculations will induce latency overhead; however, the 'structured' nature of this mulit-hashing approach embraces memory locality and I have found that for small compression factors the overhead is minimal (see [Results](#results)).